gavel-tool/python-gavel-owl/README.rst

 .. end-badges

-An extension for gavel introducing OWL and FOWL (OWL with FOL annotations) translations.
+An extension for Gavel introducing OWL and FOWL (OWL with FOL annotations) translations as well as related functionality regarding OWL and FOWL ontologies.

 Installation
 ============